STAT545-UBC-hw-2018-19/hw07-tanvimittal71/powers-master/README.md

 # powers

-This is an R package that gives `sqrt()` friends by providing other power functions along with box-cox transformation.
+This is an R package that gives `sqrt()` friends by providing other power functions.
+Also, it includes box-cox transformation which is used to normalize the data to better fit a training model.

 ## Installation